|

 ERANGE,

-or raise an exception).
+or raise an

 In practice, the result cannot overflow on any current machine,

-so this error-handling stuff is just nonsense.
+so this erro-handling stuff was just nonsense.

 (More precisely, overflow can happen only when the maximum value